-Another simple pattern-embedding algorithm, named Mesh Density Pattern embedding, generates polygonal mesh models given curved surface models as inputs.
-As the algorithm tessellates given curved surfaces, it embeds a visible pattern by modulating the sizes of triangles in the output mesh (Figure 13a).
-This pattern is hardly visible if displayed with a smooth shading (e.g., Gouraud shading) using proper vertex normal vectors calculated from the original curved surfaces, but becomes visible when displayed by using wire mesh rendering.
+in the output mesh (Figure 17a).
+This pattern is hardly visible if displayed with a smooth shading (e.g., Gouraud shading) using proper vertex normal vectors calculated form the original curved surfaces.
+The pattern becomes visible when the data is displayed by using wire mesh rendering.

-This watermark withstands practically every geometrical transformation.
+This watermark withstands practically every geometrical transformations.
 The algorithm is resistant but not immune to polygonal simplification and other topology manipulations.
-Figure 13b shows an example of the effects of polygonal simplification in which the number of triangles in the original mesh has been more than halved by a polygonal simplification algorithm.
-The pattern will eventually be destroyed as a result of the simplification.
+Figure 17b shows an example of effects of polygonal simplification in which the number of triangles in the original mesh has been less than halved by a polygonal simplification algorithm.
+The pattern will be destroyed eventually due to the simplification.
 However, a visible watermark may be just enough to deter unauthorized use of the data.

 Note that many topological embedding methods can be combined with geometrical embedding methods.
-In fact, the "IBM mesh" model used in the examples of Tables 2 and Table 3 is the mesh shown in Figure 13a.
-Combining multiple embedding methods, each with its own strength and weakness, is a possible approach to increasing the utility of data embedding.
+In fact, the "IBM mesh" model used in the examples of Table 2 and Table 3 is the mesh shown in Figure 17a.
+Combining multiple embedding methods, each with its own strength and weakness, is a possible approach to increase utility of the data embedding.